graphicnapkin/Google-Workspace-AppsScript-Utilities/GASM/README.md

-# Google Apps Script Manager - GASM
+# Google AppsScript Secrets Manager - GASM

 Enabling you to easily fetch secrets from GCP Secrets Manager to use in your AppsScript projects.